abuuzayr/ubuntu1604-desktop-oca9-liclipse/README.md

 ```

 Note that the default password for user `vagrant` is **`vagrant`**.

+Please note that on the first `vagrant up` command, it will take a while to run
+and install.

+While the VM will be started up, Odoo and Liclipse may not be installed yet.

+You can track the progress of the installation in the shell that you used for
+the `vagrant up` command.

+## How to know that the VM setup is complete?

+At the end of the setup, the VM will restart.

+Try starting up the Terminal application.
+If it starts up immediately, the
+installation and setup was successful.
+If it takes a while then refuses to load,
+the installation was unsuccessful.
+To fix this issue, run the following
+command: `vagrant destroy && vagrant up`

 *If you face a blank screen after you boot with no login screen or
 usable desktop interface, do tear down and up the entire vagrant